Patrick-ring-motive/pdfbin/README.md

 ## About
 The form of the structure contains 3 files.

 *PDF - this is the original .pdf acrobat file that you want to post on social media.
+You could use any sort of file here but pdf is one of the most used files that is least compatable with OGP and older webscraping methods.

 *image - this is an image that you want to use as the preview icon on your social media post.
-OGP is finicky about using different image types so I have elected to use .jpeg formatt since it is the most widely accepted format here.
+OGP is finicky about using different image types so I have elected to use .jpeg format since it is the most widely accepted format there.

 *html - this is the html file that contains all of the meta tags related to OGP that are picked up by web scrapers and socal media sites.
 I also include a redirect meta tag and a javascript redirect that will ensure that the user is only routed through the html page on the first access.
 Subsequent accesses will go directly to the pdf.